Chicago – Illinois Water Quality at a Glance

 3. Call 311 to request a free evaluation from the Department of Water Management.

-Is Chicago’s water safe to drink despite lead service lines?
+Is Chicago’s water safe to drink despite the lead crisis?

 Chicago’s water meets all federal and state drinking water standards and is treated with orthophosphate to minimize lead leaching from pipes.
-However, homes with lead service lines may experience varying lead levels, particularly after water has been sitting in pipes for several hours.
+However, with nearly 70% of children under 6 potentially exposed to lead-contaminated tap water and 400,000 lead service lines citywide, the risk is significant.

 How can I participate in Chicago’s lead service line replacement program?

-Chicago offers several programs to help residents replace lead service lines:
+Chicago offers several programs to help residents replace lead service lines, made more urgent by the new federal requirement to replace all 400,000 lead lines by 2044:

 1. Equity Lead Service Line Replacement Program: Free replacements for low-income households in prioritized areas.
 Eligibility is based on income (at or below 80% of area median income).